tfpf/points-table-projector/doc/README.md

 ### `points.lose`
 Must be followed by a space and a number indicating how many points are earned by the loser of a match.

+### `points.other`
+Must be followed by a space and a number indicating how many points are earned by each of the two teams if their match was drawn or tied or similar.